junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean sighs, shutting his eyes.
 "Not an option, any other brilliant ideas?"

-"There is one, if you must --" Rowena says, with the sound of a smile at the edge of each syllable, "-- there's always that good old Nick, what's his last name?"
+"There is one, if you must --" Rowena says, with the sound of a wry smile at the edge of each syllable, "-- there's always that good old Nick -- what's his last name?"

 "Nick?"
 Dean looks up, meeting Cas and Sam's eyes.
 "The vessel -- that man -- he possessed like ten years ago?"

 "Bingo."

-"He's still alive and willing?"
+"He's still alive and kicking?"

-"No, but three guesses where he is now."
+"No, but three guesses where he ended up now."

-Sam breathes out harshly, "Hell."
+Sam breathes out harshly.
+"Hell."

-Rowena laughs loudly, "Aren't you the smartest student in the class, Samuel?
-Have fun shopping vessels."
+Rowena laughs pretentiously.
+"Aren't you the smartest student in the class, Samuel?
+Have fun shopping vessels, boys."

 She hangs up after that.

 "Works for me."
-In Dean's query eyes, Sam shrugs.
+In Dean's querying eyes, Sam shrugs.

-Cas doesn't give much sign of opinions, just moving to sit down in a chair from standing around the table all this time.
+Cas doesn't give much sign of opinions, just moving to sit down in the closest chair, looking like just tired of standing and staring at the phone for too long.

+Dean rings the King of Hell next.

 Crowley picks at the sixth ring.